 - AC is usually isolated to the angles of the mouth with limited involvement of the adjacent face or lips.
 When AC extends beyond the vermillion border, it radiates from the angles as fissures (rhagades) and follows existing marionette lines, as this is the natural streambed for salivary flow.

-- AC is frequently bilateral and symmetrical unless the risk factor for developing the lesions disproportionately affect one commissure over the other.
+- AC is frequently bilateral and symmetrical unless there is a risk factor for developing the lesion that disproportionately affects one commissure over the other.
 Asymmetric cases that do not have an obvious mechanical cause contributing to unilateral salivary exposure should raise red flags for less frequent etiologies.

-- Always examine the oral cavity for oral candidiasis (thrush) and treated, if present.
-Oral candidiasis may be:
+- Always examine the oral cavity for oral candidiasis (thrush) and treat it, if present.
+Oral candidiasis may be one of the following:

 - Acute or chronic pseudomembranous (thrush) - white, well-defined plaques on the bucca, tongue, palate, and uvula; reveal erythematous (sometimes hemorrhagic) mucosa when scraped off

-- Chronic hyperplastic nodules or plaques are firm, leathery, and irremovable lesions on the bucca, palate, tongue, and labial commissures; it may also extend to the skin and nails
+- Chronic hyperplastic nodules or plaques - firm, leathery, and irremovable lesions on the bucca, palate, tongue, and labial commissures; they may also extend to the skin and nails

 - Candida-associated lesions

 - Denture stomatitis

 - Median rhomboid glossitis – erythematous patches of atrophic papillae on the central dorsum of the tongue

 - Angular cheilitis – as described above

 - Lupus erythematosus